tliron/prudence/CACHING.md

 "timestamp".
 The signature is sent to the client as an [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) during normal requests, and compared against the signature the client already has during conditional requests.
-The reason Prudence has separate hooks for "describe" from "present" is exactly because we might not need to call "present" at all in case the signatures match.
+The reason Prudence has separate hooks for "describe" and "present" is exactly because we might not need to call "present" at all in case the signatures match.
 Thus, for this to be a meaningful optimization "describe" must be *much less expensive* than "present".
 This can be challenging and even impossible to achieve in some cases.
 It all